 - 1 1/2 pounds waxy potatoes scrubbed with peels on, cut into 1-inch pieces, I like mini red or yellow (Yukon gold) potatoes, but russet potatoes work too

 - 6 whole cloves garlic peeled (optional)

-- Place a rack in the center of your oven and preheat the oven to 400 degrees F. For easy clean up, line a large, rimmed baking dish with parchment paper or a silicone baking mat.
+- Place a rack in the center of your oven and preheat the oven to 400°F. Line a large, rimmed baking dish with parchment paper or a silicone baking mat for easy cleanup.